platform-mesh/platform-mesh-operator/README.md

 - Loads deployment profiles from ConfigMap (or creates a default one if not specified).
 - Merges custom values from the `PlatformMesh` resource with profile configurations.
-- Applies templated manifests for `platform-mesh-operator-infra-components` and waits for the HelmRelease to become ready and also for `cert-manager` to become ready.
+- Applies templated manifests and waits for the HelmRelease to become ready and also for `cert-manager` to become ready.
-- Applies templated Kubernetes manifests for `platform-mesh-operator-components`, including `Resource` and `HelmRelease` objects.
+- Applies templated Kubernetes manifests, including `Resource` and `HelmRelease` objects.
 - Manages OCM (Open Component Model) integration by configuring resources based on repository, component, and reference path settings.
 - Manages authorization webhook secrets by creating an issuer, a certificate, and a KCP webhook secret, and keeps the secret updated with the correct CA bundle.
 - Waits for the `istio-istiod` Helm release to become ready.